 Is A Man of Action’s Monsieur Barrow Based on a Real Banker?

 Netflix’s crime film ‘A Man of Action’ centers around Lucio Urtubia, an infamous Spanish bank robber who targets several Parisian banks.
 After a series of robberies, Lucio starts focusing on producing counterfeit dollar bills.
 When Lucio realizes the dangers of dealing with counterfeit currency, he changes his strategy and starts producing forged traveler’s cheques in the name of the First National City Bank.
 The fake cheques get cashed in at several European branches of the bank, resulting in an enormous loss for the establishment.
 To put an end to the predicament, the headquarters of the bank sends Barrow to Paris.
-Since Barrow plays an integral role in the survival of Lucio, we have tried to unravel the real-life connections of the character.
+Since Barrow plays an integral role in Lucio’s survival, we have tried to unravel the character’s real-life connections.
 Here are our findings!

 In ‘A Man of Action,’ Barrow arrives in Paris, France, after getting assigned to put an end to the flow of forged traveler’s cheques.
 Barrow becomes a frequent presence in Inspector Costello’s office as he tries to put pressure on the police officer to hasten the investigation against Lucio Uturbia.
 After Lucio’s arrest, the anarchist offers to return the counterfeit plates he used to produce the forged cheques to Barrow in return for his freedom and compensation.
 Barrow drops the charges against the anarchist and gives him “a lot of money” to stop Lucio from producing cheques in the name of his bank again.